 The American Heart Association (AHA) recommends that adult women do not consume more than 6 teaspoons a day or 100 calories worth of added sugar.
 For men, the AHA recommends they do not exceed 9 teaspoons a day or 150 calories worth of added sugar.

-However, the average adult American eats about 22 teaspoons of sugar each day, which is 3 to 4 times more than what is recommended, This overconsumption of sugar leads to serious health problems, like high blood pressure.
+However, Americans eat about 22 teaspoons of sugar daily, which is 3-4x more than what the AHA recommends.
+This overconsumption of sugar leads to serious health problems, like high blood pressure.

 What’s the Relationship Between Blood Sugar and High Blood Pressure?

-One study took 810 adults ranging in age from 25 to 79 who had prehypertension (blood pressure level below high blood pressure) or were in the early stages of hypertension.
+One study took 810 adults ages 25-79 with prehypertension or early stages of hypertension.
 Researchers monitored how many sugary drinks the participants drank as well as their blood pressure.

 On average, the participants drank 10.5 fl oz of sugary drinks at the start of the study.
-To answer the question “What’s the relationship between blood sugar and high blood pressure?”, the researchers cut the participants’ sugary drink consumption in half.
+To find out the relationship between blood sugar and high blood pressure, the researchers halved the participants’ sugary drink consumption.

-When researchers halved the participants’ soda consumption, they found that the participants’ systolic levels dropped by 1.8 mm HG and 1.1 in their diastolic levels.
+When researchers cut participants’ soda consumption, their systolic levels dropped by 1.8 mm HG and 1.1 in their diastolic levels.

-Though a point or two decrease may not seem significant, a reduction in systolic blood pressure may lower the risk of death after stroke by 8% and death from heart disease by 5%.
+1-2 points systolic decrease may lower risk of death after stroke by 8% and death from heart disease by 5%.

 Another study published in 2014 found that diets that contained 17% to 21% of added sugar increased their risk of dying from heart disease by 38% compared to those who only got 8% of their calories from added sugar.